FahadAlAraik/live-search-app/README.md

 # How to use

- 1- download the files for frontend and backend.\n
+ 1- download the files for frontend and backend.<br>
  2- before starting the both files you must npm i on both directories.
  3- happy searching !.